-TapTapSee gives users a general identification of any picture taken.
-However, if, for example, the user takes a picture of a can of soup and wants to know the name of the brand, the application will be able to read the label and return the identification with the brand name.
-Nevertheless, keep in mind that TapTapSee will only be able to recognize the object that is within the camera's scope and in focus.
+TapTapSee gives users a general identification of any picture or video.
+For example, if the user takes a picture of a can of soup and wants to know the name of the brand, TapTapSee will be able to read the label and return the identification with the brand name.
+Nevertheless, keep in mind that TapTapSee will only be able to recognize objects that are in focus and within the camera's scope.

 Lighting conditions are also important for the quality of the identification.
 TapTapSee includes an autofocus alert that can be turned ON and OFF in the About menu.
-Once an object comes into focus, the app makes a sound to notify the user that it's in the optimal position to take a picture.
+Once an object comes into focus, TapTapSee makes a sound to notify the user that it's in the optimal position to take a picture or video.

-Before you begin using the application, you must first turn VoiceOver ON in your device.
-To turn VoiceOver ON go to Settings > General > Accessibility > VoiceOver.
+Before you begin using TapTapSee, you must first turn VoiceOver ON in your device.
+To turn VoiceOver ON, go to Settings > General > Accessibility > VoiceOver.
 Then switch to ON.

-When you first open TapTapSee a Privacy Notice pops up that needs to be accepted for app use.
-Once it's accepted you're taken into the app, which consists of a camera and four buttons at the top of the screen - Repeat, Library, Share and About.
+When you first open TapTapSee, a Privacy Notice pops up that needs to be accepted before use.
+Once it's accepted, you're taken to TapTapSee's home screen, which consists of a camera and four buttons at the top of the screen - Repeat, Gallery, Share, and About.

 Main Toolbar Buttons

 Hear the last identification spoken aloud in case it was missed the first time.

-Access the device's Camera Roll in order to send images to TapTapSee for identification.
-To access this feature simply click on the Library button and proceed to select an image that you want to have identified from the Camera Roll (Note: If access to the Camera Roll is denied then you must change the privacy setting.
+Use TapTapSee to identify pictures or videos in the device's Camera Roll.
+To access this feature, simply click on the Gallery button and proceed to select a picture or video that you want to have identified from the Camera Roll (Note: If access to the Camera Roll is denied then you must change the privacy setting.
 Go to Settings > Privacy > Photos > TapTapSee.
 Toggle the TapTapSee switch ON.)

 Tips for taking quality pictures and videos with TapTapSee:

 It is advised to hold your device 8-12 inches (20-30 centimeters) away from the object being photographed.
 This method will help ensure that the object is in the scope of the camera.